 Besides its crazy high amount of comfort, one of the things we liked best about the MegaMat is how it combines that comfort with an enormous size and vertical sidewalls, ensuring that you can use the entire surface for your sleeping pleasure.
 At 30 inches wide and 77.5 inches long, the MegaMat is a great option for taller and wider people or anyone who loves to sleep like a starfish.
 While these dimensions are on par with some of the other mattresses in this review, like the Therm-a-Rest NeoAir Dream and the Therm-a-Rest Luxury Map, the added comfort and support of the MegaMat really make this an ideal choice for larger campers, side and stomach sleepers, and anyone who typically struggles with uncomfortable pressure points.
 While testing the mattresses in this review side-by-side, the MegaMat was the one our reviewers found themselves fighting to relax on.
 Overall, we give this mattress a 10 out of 10 for comfort.

 Ease of Use

-The Exped Megamat 10 is the Best Overall Car Camping Mattress.
-It is more comfortable and warmer than any other mattress that we reviewed, and presents an excellent value for the quality and good night sleep that you will get.
-While there are certainly situations that would inspire a person to purchase a different mattress instead, for a single person this is the one we would recommend every time.
+The Exped MegaMat 10 is our Editor's Choice for Best Overall Camping Mattress.
+It is more comfortable than any other mattress that we reviewed, and made our reviewers compete to sleep on it.
+It also presents an excellent value for the crazy-good quality of sleep that you will get.
+If you've ever had the thought that you never want to go camping again, we would highly recommend giving this mattress a try!